tethig/turbo-spoon/(Ana)conda.md

 sink_env   $ pip install -r requirements.txt
 ```

-* You can do some spring cleaning if you've been updating a lot:
+* To get a list of current environments:
 ```
-conda clean --packages --tarballs
+conda info --envs
 ```

 * To remove an environment and all its packages: